-Syntax Hexadecimal Decimal 0xFE 0x45 254 69

-ASCII 254 "E"
+Decimal 254 69 ASCII 254 "E"

-Description the user presses key presses may between menu c clears any unread key presses.
-In a menu application, if a key which changes the menu context, any following be inaccurate and can be cleared out of the buffer changes to prevent jumping around the menu tree.
-It may effect, to reset the keypad in case the host application ver reason.
+Description This command clears any unread key presses.
+In a menu application, if the user presses a key which changes the menu context, any following key presses may be inaccurate and can be cleared out of the buffer between menu changes to prevent jumping around the menu tree.
+It may also be used, in effect, to reset the keypad in case the host application resets for whatever reason.